The Decide, Evolve, React pattern provides a unified mechanism for expressing, handling and reacting to state changes in a system.

 State machines

 You’ll already have noticed that this basically describes a state machine.
 The fact is that any change to state in any app is a state machine, whether you think of it that way or not.
-This pattern makes it explicit and consistent for all state mutations in your app.
+This pattern makes that fact explicit and consistent for all state mutations in your app.

 Note that you can still model specific “business states” on top of this.
 The following example adds an order_status field to shopping carts, and events to track the transition from an open shopping cart to a placed order.